 Wisdom Tooth Removal Cost and Procedure

-Many people would like to have their wisdom teeth removed but are unsure of what to expect from the procedure and have no idea what the average cost of wisdom teeth removal is or whether it is covered by insurance.
-We’ve got all the basic info you need here, or drop us a line with any questions you may have regarding wisdom tooth removal & extraction services!
+Many people would like to go through a wisdom tooth removal process.
+However, most are unsure of what to expect from the procedure and have no idea what the average wisdom tooth removal cost is or whether it is covered by insurance.
+We’ve got all the basic info you need here and you can also drop us a line with any additional questions you may have regarding wisdom tooth removal & extraction services!

 We generally recommend having your wisdom teeth removed as a preventative measure even if they are not causing you any problems.
-Most of the time, if left in, wisdom teeth will lead to dental issues such as tooth crowding, misalignment, pain, cavities, gingivitis, uncomfortable cysts, and more.
+Most of the time, if left in, wisdom teeth will lead to dental issues & infections such as tooth crowding, misalignment, pain, cavities, gingivitis, uncomfortable cysts, and more.
 Submitting to the wisdom tooth removal process will prevent or solve all of these potential issues!

 Wisdom Tooth Extraction Process

-If your wisdom teeth are fully erupted, they can be removed the same way as any other tooth, which is a fairly quick and simple process.
-If, however, your wisdom teeth are impacted, it will be a somewhat lengthier procedure and recovery process.
+If your wisdom tooth is fully erupted, it can be removed the same way as any other tooth, which is a fairly quick and simple process.
+If, however, your wisdom tooth is impacted, it will be a somewhat lengthier procedure and recovery process.

 Here is what you can expect from the wisdom tooth extraction procedure: